 FOR IMMEDIATE RELEASE: Thursday, Oct.
 25, 2001

 HOUSTON – Enron Corp.
-(NYSE: ENE) announced today it recorded more than 8,000 transactions Wednesday with a total of 1,399 external users for a gross notional value of approximately $4 billion – all above average levels.
+(NYSE: ENE) announced today it recorded more than 8,000 transactions on EnronOnline Wednesday with a total of 1,399 external users for a gross notional value of approximately $4 billion – all above average levels.

 “As the number and value of these transactions demonstrate, Enron continues to be the market-maker of choice in wholesale gas and power markets, our customers continue to put their confidence in us and our core businesses are strong and performing well,” said Kenneth L. Lay, Enron chairman and CEO.
 “We know we have our work cut out for us if we are to rebuild our credibility with the investment community – and we’re working on that – but in the meantime the best evidence of our strength is the willingness of customers to bring their business to Enron.